 Degrees and Certifications:

-Also on Monday, Tuesday, Wednesday, and Thursday mornings from 7:30-8:30 am.
+Tutoring will be offered on on Monday, Tuesday, Wednesday, and Thursday mornings from 7:30-8:15 am.

 The math course focuses on (1) developing understanding of and applying proportional relationships; (2) developing understanding of operations with rational numbers and working with expressions and linear equations; (3) solving problems involving scale drawings and informal geometric constructions, and working with two and three-dimensional shapes to solve problems involving area, surface area, and volume, and (4) drawing inferences about populations based on samples.

 Unit 0: Think Like a Mathematician (Course Overview)